AddressPhoneHours

 Your employer can’t fire you for taking or inquiring about family medical leave.

-California law protects employees against retaliation by employers for using accrued sick leave for diagnosis, care, or treatment of an existing health condition, or for preventative care for the employee or an employee’s family member.
+California law protects employees against retaliation by employers for using accrued sick leave for diagnosis, care, or treatment of an existing health condition.
+Or, for preventative care for the employee or an employee’s family member.

-In fact, if you request to use paid sick leave and are fired within 30 days of your request, California law presumes that this is a case of wrongful termination.
 The burden then falls on your employer to prove that the reason for your termination was something other than your request for or use of sick leave.

 If you work for an employer covered by one of these laws, you are entitled to take up to twelve weeks of leave for your own or a family member’s serious health condition.